A reader of mine has a 15-gallon tank with about 8 Neon tetras in it and a few other small bottom feeders.

 The Tank Set-Up:

-Your Neon tetras love to live in relatively darker waters, similar to their natural habitat in the Amazon.
-So try not to make the aquarium light too bright for them.
+Your Neon tetras love to live in relatively darker waters similar to their natural habitat in the Amazon.
+Try not to make the aquarium light too bright for them.

-Luckily, Bettas also like darker waters similar to their natural environment, the marshes, rice paddies, streams, and Southeast Asia, which are filled with vegetation and hiding places.
+Bettas luckily also like darker waters similar to their natural environment, the marshes, rice paddies and streams, and Southeast Asia, which are filled with vegetation and places to hide.

-A dark water aquarium or an Amazonian Biotope aquarium would likely work for both Fish.
+A dark water aquarium or an Amazonian Biotope aquarium would likely work for both of these Fish.

 Diet – Can Neon Tetras Eat Betta Food?

-The Neon Tetra is an omnivorous fish that is not fussy about what they eat.
+The Neon Tetra is are an omnivorous fish that is not fussy about what they eat.
 So you can expect they will eat your Bettas food.
-Your Neon Tetras will be happy whether you feed them high-quality pellets, flakes, frozen food, or live food.
+Your Neon Tetras will be happy, whether you are feeding them high-quality pellets, flakes, frozen food, or live food.

-Bettas are carnivorous and picky; they require a very protein-rich diet, variety, and staple pellets.
+Bettas are carnivorous and very picky, they require a very protein-rich diet, with variety as well as their staple pellets.
 Here are a few things they love to eat;

 - Blood Worm